IgniteUI/igniteui-docfx/en/components/drop-down.md

 }
 ```

 The result from the above configurations could be seen in the below sample.
-Open the **Design & Development** drop down and hover over the drop down items.

 <code-view style="height:400px"
            data-demos-base-url="{environment:demosBaseUrl}"